-A first aid log is kept in both Nursery and Reception and completed as required.
+All First Aid is logged onto iSams Medical Centre.
 Parents are informed of any first aid which has been administered.
 In the Nursery and Reception a letter detailing treatment is sent home.
 Any child suffering a bump to the head is issued with a medical sticker so all staff are aware of the need to monitor the child.
 In the event of a more severe injury parents will be contacted immediately and given the option of coming to collect their child.

-The first aid logs are monitored by the Head of Early Years and the Senior Nurse and risk assessments are updated as deemed necessary by the Nursing Team.
+The first aid logs are monitored by the Head of Early Years and the Lead Nurse and risk assessments are updated as deemed necessary by the Nursing Team.